nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all clothing items
-2. nufash shows a list of clothing items
+2. NuFash shows a list of clothing items
 3. User requests to delete a specific clothing item in the list
-4. nufash deletes the specified clothing item
+4. NuFash deletes the specified clothing item

     Use case ends.